 The level two certification focuses on the skills and knowledge required to teach advanced level skiers or snowboarders.
 The exam format varies depending on the association but will include a teaching module along with a skiing or snowboarding module.
 The cost of the level two exam is not included in most Internship Plus Programs fees as it is not always an option for all participants.
 Before enrolling in the level 2 exam please discuss your ability level as against the required standard with your trainers and establish what other requirements must also be completed.

 Park & Pipe Training

 At resorts with terrain parks and features there will be dedicated training in the park and pipe.
 Training will cover rails, boxes and terrain features including jumps along with use of half pipes and or quarter pipes.
-Basic manoeuvres are explored as well as some fundamental tricks.
-You will also learn how to teach and coach the approach, take off, manoeuvres and landing on all features.
+Basic maneuvers are explored as well as some fundamental tricks.
+You will also learn how to teach and coach the approach, take off, maneuvers and landing on all features.
 For those who have a passion for park and pipe there is the opportunity to take a formal Park Certification Course with the relevant association.
 At resorts without terrain parks your training will be focused on Big Mountain Skiing or Riding.